 Partly thanks to the partnership with Gore-Tex, Arc’teryx rose in popularity very quickly.
 Due to the quality of its products, Arc’teryx is one of the most raved about and most recommended brands among athletes and outdoor enthusiasts.

-It’s no secret that every Arc’teryx product is extremely well-made, and that it can last for years.
+It’s no secret that every Arc’teryx product is exceptionally well-made and that it can last for years.
 Long-lasting products generally come at a heftier price.
 A jacket that can last a decade will always be more expensive than a jacket that can barely survive one season.

 But the longevity of Arc’teryx products isn’t the only thing that drives their price.
 Arc’teryx gear is designed to perform astonishingly as well as last long.
-The quality of the seam taping, reinforcements, and stitching is incredibly high.
+The seam taping, reinforcements, and stitching quality is incredibly high.

-There’s only a handful of outdoor brands out there that can really compare to Arc’teryx.
+Only a handful of outdoor brands out there can compare to Arc’teryx.
 The functionality and quality alone justify the price of Arc’teryx gear.
-In my opinion, the Alpha SV jacket is the perfect example of what the brand has to offer.
+In my opinion, the Alpha SV jacket is the perfect example of the best Arcteryx jacket.
 If you are looking for a bombproof jacket that can handle the most grueling of conditions, this is it.

-The Alpha SV is able to offer superior weather protection thanks to the robust 3L Gore-Tex pro fabric.
-To keep the weight down, the jacket uses RS sliders and WaterTight zippers instead of zipper garages.
+The Alpha SV can offer superior weather protection thanks to the robust 3L Gore-Tex pro fabric.
+The jacket uses RS sliders and WaterTight zippers instead of zipper garages to keep the weight down.

-All in all, the Alpha SL is an extremely functional and durable jacket that can handle rain, snow, and wind with ease.
+The Alpha SL is a highly functional and durable jacket that can easily handle rain, snow, and wind.
 Moreover, it comes with a lifetime guarantee.
 Is it expensive?
 Yes.
 But, if you take good care of it, you are essentially set for life.